crmpicco/aws-certifications/deployment-provisioning-automation.md

 Mapping - allows you to create custom mappings like Region-AMI

 Transform - allows you to reference code located in S3, e.g Lambda code or reusable snippets of CloudFormation code

+### Common Errors

+Use the console to view the status of your stack and error messages.

+IAM - insufficient permissions

+Limits - resource limit exceeded, e.g. 20 EC2 instance limit

+Failed rollback (`UPDATE_ROLLBACK_FAILED`) - CloudFormation will rollback to the previous state if a CloudFormation operation fails, i.e. if `create-stack` or `update-stack` do not work as planned.